Zunino goes deep, Rays sweep Yanks for 1st in AL East

 Tampa Bay beat the Yankees for the sixth time in seven meetings in the abbreviated 10-game season series.
 The Rays also became the first team to sweep a three-game series at Yankee Stadium since Cleveland on Aug.
 28-30, 2017.
 Tampa Bay previously swept series of three games or more at New York in 2013 and 2014.

-The Rays became the fifth team in major league history to sweep a series of at least three games at Fenway Park and Yankee Stadium on the same trip, according to STATS.
+The Rays, who lead New York by a half-game in the division, became the fifth team in major league history to sweep a series of at least three games at Fenway Park and Yankee Stadium on the same trip, according to STATS.
 The 1990 Oakland Athletics were the last team to achieve the feat.

+”I’m really impressed with the guys, the way they stayed at it (and) didn’t miss a beat,” Rays manager Kevin Cash said. ”No doubt it was a fun, exciting trip but I think everybody’s ready to get home.
+We’ve been cooped up in a hotel for 10, 11 days.”

 One batter earlier, Joey Wendle’s single loudly clanged off the right field wall and scored Manuel Margot, who started the five-run inning with a single off Adam Ottavino (2-2) that just sailed over shortstop Tyler Wade’s glove.

-Yandy Díaz padded the lead in the ninth with a two-run homer, drawing more enthusiasm from the Tampa Bay dugout.
+Yandy Diaz padded the lead in the ninth with a two-run homer, drawing more enthusiasm from the Tampa Bay dugout and more inside the clubhouse once the final out was recorded.

+”We were excited,” Wendle said. ”We just won nine out of 10 on the road.
+We just swept the Yankees in New York.
+That’s fun stuff.”

 Gio Urshela hit a two-run homer in the fifth off reliever Diego Castillo (2-0).
 Luke Voit hit his 10th homer two batters into the game move into a tie for the AL lead with Mike Trout.